post2abhi/memcache-server/README.md

 which is periodically drained.
 A dedicated thread periodically wakes up, reads all entries from the queue and updates a `LinkedHashMap` that keeps entries ordered by LRU.
 When cache goes over its capacity, this thread starts evicting older entries until the cache size goes below configured capacity.
+Data structures are guarded by `ReadWriteLock`.
+Lock is stripped to reduce contention.
+Stripping is based on [Java Concurrency In Practice](http://jcip.net/).
 Recording `key` access into `BlockingQueue` does not block, so its immediate.
 This means if the queue is full, the access wont be recorded.
 This trade-off is done for performance.
 There have been studies that shows probabilistic algorithms tend to provide good performance benefits without loosing accuracy.
 See [TinyLFU: A Highly Efficient Cache Admission Policy](http://www.cs.technion.ac.il/~gilga/TinyLFU_PDP2014.pdf).